 Even many think the ‘Emergent Church movement‘ already past, the truth is their unbiblical doctrines still continue today around the world and it has infiltrated ALL denominations.

+Mysticism promoters are especially targeting the younger generation.
 Not surprisingly there is a connection between the mysticism of the Emerging Church movement and Roman Catholic Mysticism .
-But also their promoters are especially targeting the younger generation.

 Can mysticism lead to God?